School Science Lessons

 Chempedak, (Artocarpus integer), cempedak, strong rich smell, Malaysia, Thailand, Philippines, Moraceae

-Monkey fruit, (Artocarpus lakoocha), lakoocha, herbal medicine, India, Moraceae
+Monkey fruit, (Artocarpus lakoocha), lakoocha, folk medicine, India, Moraceae

 Keledong, (Artocarpus lancefolius), evergreen, orange fruit, valuable timber, Indonesia, Malaysia